lauriedussere/Projet_Democratie/README.md

-# Index to evaluate the democracy level of a country
+# Exploring socioeconomical datasets to model the democratic level of countries

 Nowadays many countries are considered as democracies but the conditions which define a country to be democratic remain unclear.